joaoneves11/joaoneves11/README.md

 ## About Me

 Hi!
 I’m João Neves, 22 years old, currently living in Brazil.

-Software developer with skills in Java and the Spring Framework, passionate about using technology to solve real-world problems.
-Continuously seeking challenging opportunities to make meaningful contributions to the success of a high-performance team.
-One year of experience in developing and maintaining software solutions using JavaScript, SQL, C#, and .NET languages.
-Currently deepening my knowledge in Java and the Spring Framework.
 <br>
 Currently, I am currently graduating in Information Systems at USP (Universidade De São Paulo) in São Paulo, SP.